Discover the answers to the most common questions asked by customers

 If I no longer need the stairlift will you buy it back?

 At Stairlift Solutions we realise that sometimes a stairlift can no longer be required and unlike many other stairlift companies we do offer the option of buying back a straight stairlift.
 Even if a customer would prefer to advertise and sell it privately we can help them by professionally removing and re-installing it, so you are never stuck with a straight stairlift that is no longer needed.
-We will also remove and dispose of our curved stairlifts free of charge, however we can rarely buy these back or sell them on again as they are custom build specifically for each individual staircase and is unlikely to fit anywhere else.

 What about after sales care and extended warranty?